12.4 Trauma and Violence-Informed Approach to Communication

 In trauma-informed settings, a survivor’s behaviour reflects adaptations to a world that has not always been safe.
 Instead of trying to fix a client’s behaviour, one needs to understand multiple variables such as brain chemistry, genetic tendencies, and life experience as well as the person’s access to resources) affect how the world looks to them, what feels safe, what they think may happen, and how they ask for and use healthcare services (National Center on Domestic Violence, Trauma & Mental Health, 2011).
 If survivors have a mental illness, they know that they neither have to hide it nor disclose it to get the help they are seeking.

 Of course, this does not mean that the HCA will not have reactions if a person’s behaviour is troublesome, disrespectful, or dangerous.
 It does mean that the way the HCA communicates their reactions should not shame or embarrass the client.
 Saying, “We want everyone to be safe and comfortable here.
-You have been shouting for a while, and that worries some of us,” is better than saying, “You cannot keep making all that noise; you need to sit down and please be quiet.”
-(National Center on Domestic Violence, Trauma & Mental Health, 2011).
+You have been shouting for a while, and that worries some of us,” is better than saying, “You cannot keep making all that noise; you need to sit down and please be quiet” (National Center on Domestic Violence, Trauma & Mental Health, 2011).
 Both statements let the client know that people are reacting to their behaviour, but be respectful and acknowledge that the survivor is doing the best they can (Haskell & Randall, 2019).

-The Impact of Trauma on LGBTQ2S+ Youth
+The Impact of Trauma on LGBTQIA+ Youth

-The following video introduces the HCA to the needs of lesbian, gay, bisexual, transgender, queer, questioning, two-spirited, and other (LGBTQ2S+) youth who have experienced trauma.
+The following video introduces the HCA to the needs of lesbian, gay, bisexual, transgender, queer, questioning, two-spirited, and other (LGBTQIA+) youth who have experienced trauma.
 “As with many cultures, language, acronyms, and approaches are fluid and can change over time; most importantly, what is accepted may differ between individuals (Rowe, 2020).”
-This video discusses creating safe, welcoming and inclusive environments for youth who have experienced trauma and identify as LGBTQ2S+.
+This video discusses creating safe, welcoming and inclusive environments for youth who have experienced trauma and identify as LGBTQIA+.

 Watch: Safe spaces, safe places: Creating welcoming and inclusive environments for traumatized LGBTQ youth [24:33]